Learn

 Roth IRAs are taxed now for tax-free growth.
 Traditional IRAs give a tax break today but are taxed in retirement.
 Here's how to choose and advanced.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

-Roth vs Traditional IRA is one of the most debated questions in personal finance; and for good reason.
+Roth vs Traditional IRA is one of the most debated questions in personal finance, and for good reason.
 The decision boils down to a single bet: will you be in a higher or lower tax bracket when you retire?
 Get it right and you save thousands over your lifetime.
 Here's how to think through it with the latest 2024, 2025, and 2026 contribution limits and income thresholds.

 | Feature | Roth IRA | Traditional IRA |